stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 <img src="img/portfolio/5/jacobiantwist.png" class="center">

-Note, when the pose desired is unreachable or near a singularity, using the pseudoinverse of the Jacobian to find joint velocities may cause the system to become unstable.
+When the pose desired is unreachable or near a singularity, using the pseudoinverse of the Jacobian to find joint velocities may cause the system to become unstable.
 This is because the Jacobian only uses first-order expressions to approximate end-effector movements.
 One work around involves using the damped least-squares (DLS) inverse of the Jacobian to compute joint velocities.

 <img src="img/portfolio/5/leastsqreqn.png" class="center">